reset-xd/Tatsuyo/README.md

 Just by simply using my commands helps me a lot and motivates me to work and improve more!

-Try All the commands and if you find any error please open up an issue here or message me on discord! resetxd#XXXX
+Try All the commands and if you find any error please open up an issue here or message me on discord! resetxd#8278

 You should <a href="">invite me</a>